AbigalChulchill/Crypto-Account-Data/README.md

 ## HOW TO

-## REQUIRED
+## INSTALL PHP

-PHP running on local machine.
+If PHP is not installed on local machine, install it from this link.
+Windows, Mac and others.

-How to install PHP here.
-Windows, Mac and others. https://www.php.net/manual/en/install.php
+https://www.php.net/manual/en/install.php

 ## INSTALL CCXT